RobertRidgway/Exocross-Tools/README.md

 JobSubmit.py can create a list of input files to Exocross.
 It can also queue up the jobs for submission to a computing cluster.

+## NcGen.py

+This script will convert the .xsec output files from Exocross into a .npy format, and then combine them into a netCDF file for later use.

 ## Other files

-The copy of **xcross.exe** that is include here is not the default version, as the length of acceptable filenames in the .inp files has been increased. **submit_job.pps** is the file that the computing cluster reads to compute the job.
+The copy of **xcross.exe** that is included here is not the default version, as the length of acceptable filenames in the .inp files has been increased. **submit_job.pps** is the file that the computing cluster reads to compute the job.

+# How to use these files

+After downloading the files that ExoCross needs for the molecule you wish to calculate absorption coefficients for (.states, .trans, etc), place **JobSubmit.py** and **InWrite.py** in the folder where you want your output **.xsec** files to go.
+The input **.inp** files will be created here.
+Run **JobSubmit.py** and it will submit the jobs and create your files.